pnewsam/yawning-maw/README.md

 ### NextJS

 - ` "use client"`` should not be used in  `app`directory.
 The`app`directory should be reserved only for Server Components.`"use client"`should be used only in`components` directory.

+## References

+- How to set up Next.js with Prisma and PlanetScale: https://planetscale.com/blog/how-to-setup-next-js-with-prisma-and-planetscale